nafooesi/sigbridge/README.md

 - pyinstaller

 ## Configuration
-IB clients are configured in a json file under "conf" dir.
+IB clients are configured in a yaml file under "conf" dir.
 The attributes in the config file should be self explainatory.
 TradeStation needs to have "Trade manager" configured to send open/filled order emails to the host computer's IP where this program resides.
 It should be "localhost" in the smtp field if they are on the same computer.